INN/Largo-Sample-Child-Theme/docs/readme.md

 ###Override Largo Custom Functions

 To override a custom function from Largo (like the byline output):
-1. Create a ```/inc``` directory in your child theme.
+1. Create a ```/inc``` directory in your child theme if one doesn't already exist.
-2. Copy the file containing the custom function over from Largo you plan to modify, preserving the filename.
+2. Create a file given the same name as the file you're overwriting.
+3. Paste the function you're overwriting.
 3. Make your changes.

 #### Development Guidelines